 China holds the record for the world's longest man-made structure (the Great Wall, obviously).
 It also holds the record for most needles inserted into the head and largest bottle of cooking oil.

 Xi'an's great for markets and you can ride a bike along the ancient wall.
 Then see the Terracotta Warriors, discovered in 1974 by a bunch of farmers digging a well.
 Not a bad day’s work.
 Arrive in Xi'an, the capital of Shaanxi province.
-Explore the awesome army of Terracotta Warriors and enjoy free time to wander around this historical city.
+Explore the awesome army of Terracotta Warriors, travel here by public transport and enjoy free time to wander around this historical city.